Philosophy

 Without this: individuals carry blame that belongs to systems, and systems never improve.

-Self-orientation, the degree to which a person's focus is on themselves rather than the situation, is the single greatest threat to trust in any professional relationship.
+Self-orientation, the degree to which a person's focus is on themselves rather than on the situation or the other person, is the single greatest threat to trust in any professional relationship.
+Recognizing it in oneself, and actively working to lower it, is what makes genuine engagement possible on both sides of the learning relationship.

-Without this: technically correct responses still destroy the psychological safety that learning requires.
+Without this: technically correct responses still destroy the psychological safety that learning requires, and trust becomes performance rather than infrastructure.

 Accountability